POS - YYZ

 • Which airline alliances offer flights from Port of Spain to Toronto?

-Star Alliance is the only airline alliance operating flights between Port of Spain and Toronto.
+oneworld, and Star Alliance are the airline alliances operating flights between Port of Spain and Toronto, with oneworld being the most commonly used for this route.

 • On which days can I fly direct from Port of Spain to Toronto?